 - Go on, have a little bit.
 It won’t hurt you

 - One meal off plan won’t be so bad

-- Your boring since you started your diet!
+- You’re boring since you started your diet!

 - don’t lose too much weight; you will look too skinny

 - You look ill since you lost weight

-You may have friends & family that support your choice to follow a Ketogenic way of eating if you do you are very lucky, people get stuck in the idea that fat will clog your arteries and that carbs are needed for optimum health, because the government has drummed it into us for years and years that fat is bad, the body does not need carbs and will quite happily run on good fats.
+You may have friends & family that support your choice to follow a Ketogenic way of eating if you do you are very lucky, people get stuck in the idea that fat will clog your arteries and that carbs are needed for optimum health because the government has drummed it into us for years and years that fat is bad.
+The body does not need carbs and will quite happily run on healthy fats.

-When you make the switch over to being fat adapted the body is fuelled by fat this means the body is using up the fat that we have stored in our bodies and also the fat that we take in during maintenance stage, it doesn’t clog your arteries because the body processes it and uses it up, low fat, high carb and high sugar diets are what causes obesity and clogs arteries.
+When you make the switch over to being fat-adapted the body is fuelled by fat this means the body is using up the fat that we have stored in our bodies and also the fat that we take in during maintenance stage, it doesn’t clog your arteries because the body processes it and uses it up, low fat, high carb and high sugar diets are what causes obesity and clogged arteries.